hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <!-- note
 Let's check the code.
 The directory structure is the same as the previous slide.

-Since ESM does not have a `module` variable, it is ESM if `module` is undefined.
+Since / ESM doesn't have a `module` variable, it is ESM if `module` is undefined.

 Look at the output results.

-At first, `./esm/index.js` is called and output as ESM.
-This file depends on package.json of the root directory.
+At first, `./esm/index.js` is called / and output as ESM.
+This file depends on package.json / of the root directory.
-Next, `./esm/cjs/index.js` is called and output as CJS.
-This file depends on package.json which exists in the same hierarchy and this package.json doesn't have `type` attribute.
+Next, `./esm/cjs/index.js` is called / and output as CJS.
+This file depends on package.json / which exists in the same hierarchy / and this package.json doesn't have `type` attribute.
-Finally, `./root.js` outputs as ESM because package.json in the same hierarchy has `type:module`.
+Finally, `./root.js` outputs as ESM / because package.json in the same hierarchy has `type:module`.
-If package.json in the root directory doesn't have `type:module`, this file can not be executed.
+If package.json in the root directory / doesn't have `type:module`, this file can not be executed.
 Because it is executed as CJS, it can not interpret import syntax.
 -->

 <!-- prettier-ignore -->